tkmagesh/LFG-Bootcamp-2023/01-JS/js-language.md

 ## Prototypal Inheritance ##
 - One object acts as a base object for a family of object instances
 ![image prototypal inheritance](./inheritance.png)

+## Aynchronous Programming ##
+- Async Operation
+    - An operation that is initiated but NOT waited for its completion